Kaachi

+The group officially disbanded on 28 February 2023, following the departure of its remaining members Nicole and Chunseo.

+On August 11, 2023, Coco, Nicole, and Chunseo returned as ATTI with the pre-debut single "Blue".
+The group made its official debut with EP Peaches on October 6, 2023, featuring the lead single "Regeneration".

 History

 Pre-debut

 Kaachi was formed in January 2020 through FrontRow Records.
 The original lineup consisted of members Nicole, Dani, Chunseo, and KG, all of whom were former members of UJJN; a British K-pop dance cover group.
-However, KG quietly departed from the group due to personal reasons sometime in January and was replaced by Miso.
+However, KG quietly departed from the group for personal reasons sometime in January and was replaced by Miso.
 On 29 February 2020, Kaachi performed their debut song "Your Turn" prior to its release at Super Kpop Weekends in London.
 Miso left the group in March 2020, and was replaced by Coco.